searchmarkers/mark-my-search/README.md

 * Allow occurrences to be 'jumped' (scrolled) to in either direction by clicking the term buttons.
   * Provide shortcuts for individual/global jumping, including different 'jump' modes.
   * Jump to occurrences usefully by 'focusing' whole buttons and links where possible, and otherwise focusing at a sensible point in a block where multiple terms occur.
-* Allow the user to disable auto-activation for any period of time.
+* Allow the user to disable auto-highlighting for any period of time.
-* Allow the user to disable 'research' and remove highlighting on a specific page.
+* Allow the user to deactivate highlighting on a specific page.
+* Allow websites to be excluded from auto-highlighting or modification.

 ## Advanced Use